 5 large eggs

-1 teaspoon salt
+1 teaspoon vanilla

-Remove the crust from the oven and drop the temperature of the oven to 200 degrees F.
+Lower oven temperature to 200 degrees F.